amoe/allen-moronuki/allen_moronuki_notes.md

 1.
 a) Modify the Caesar cipher so that it works with user input.

-Thesea re from chapter 9.
+Thesea re from chapter 9.  -- What about using Read to do the conversion?

 p524